KernFerm/Bubbles-Auto-SO-Bot/README.md

 - 🚫 **Ignore List:** The bot will not shoutout known `Twitch bots` or the `broadcaster`.
 - 🔗 **Twitch IRC Connection:** Seamlessly integrates into Twitch chat without the need for additional configuration.

+## ⚡ How the Bot Works
+1. When a user chats in your stream, the bot checks:
+   - 🕒 If the user has already received a shoutout in the last 30 minutes.
+   - 🚫 It will ignore known bots (from the ignore list).
+   - 🎥 If the user is the broadcaster (the bot does not shout out the channel owner).

 ---

 ## 📌 How to Add Bubbles Auto Shoutout Bot to Your Twitch Channel